bunsenbrowser/bunsen/README.md

 Bunsen is currently very alpha-quality software.

-When Bunsen starts, it will display an error message in the lower part of the screen.
-The node express server is still launching.
+When Bunsen starts, it will display a "Loading the application" message; the node express server is still launching.
-Wait a few seconds, and press the refresh button on the far right of the toolbar.
+Wait abut ten seconds, and it will display a screen welcoming you to enter a dat url in order to load an application.

 Bunsen will load and display a single dat when you enter the dat address (without dat://) and press the forward button.
 It comes with a dat address pre-loaded, so give it a try!

 To load another dat, use the option menu to delete the current dat, then  enter the dat address (without dat://) and press the forward button.

+In the background, Bunsen will share the dat you have loaded.

 ## What is dat?